Eddie Howe: Managerial career

-AFC Bournemouth
+Bournemouth

 In December 2006, at the age of 29, Howe was promoted to the position of player-coach by manager Kevin Bond, and handed the task of coaching Bournemouth's reserve team, though he continued to play in the first team.
 He retired from football in summer 2007, after he was unable to recover from a knee injury.
-In September 2008, Howe lost his job when Bond was sacked as manager.
+In September 2008, Howe lost his job when Bond was dismissed as manager.

-Howe returned to Bournemouth as a youth coach under Jimmy Quinn and took over as caretaker manager when Quinn was sacked on 31 December 2008.
+Howe returned to Bournemouth as a youth coach under Jimmy Quinn and took over as caretaker manager on 31 December 2008 when Quinn was dismissed.
 Even though his two games in charge as caretaker manager were away defeats, he was hired as the permanent manager of the club on 19 January 2009 and brought the club out of the relegation zone despite them having begun the season with a 17-point deduction.

 In the start of the 2009–10 season, Howe won eight out of the nine games, a club record.
 In November 2009, Championship club Peterborough United approached Howe to replace Darren Ferguson as their manager but Howe rejected their approach.

 Despite the club's transfer embargo remaining in place for the rest of the season, Bournemouth secured promotion to League One after two years in the fourth tier of English football thanks to a 2–0 away win at Burton Albion on 24 April 2010.

 In early 2011, Howe was approached by several other clubs but on 11 January announced that he was staying at Bournemouth.
-However, on 14 January 2011, Howe became the new Burnley manager after the club agreed a compensation deal with AFC Bournemouth.
+However, on 14 January 2011, Howe became the new Burnley manager after the club agreed a compensation deal with Bournemouth.
 He took charge of his 100th and final Bournemouth match of his first managerial spell with the club, later that day in a 2–1 defeat away to Colchester United.